Barista Blend Oat Milk

 🪄 Tips and Tricks

-• Use the pulp: Save the pulp from straining to use in granola bars, muffins, or mix into your morning cereal or oatmeal!
+• Use the Pulp: Save the pulp from straining to use in granola bars, muffins, or mix it into your morning cereal or oatmeal!

 • Customize: Customize this milk HOWEVER you’d like!
 Choose your favorite flavor!
-Use this milk, and the flavored ones, for your cereal, in your baked goods, etc. Have so much fun with it!
-ALL delicious!
+Use this milk, as well as the flavored ones, for your cereal, baked goods, and more.
+Have so much fun with it!

 • Substitute Cashews: You can try this recipe with any nut you wish.
 There are so many options!